OzzyCzech/ozzyczech.cz/content/Terminal/Git/Backup git repository as single bundle file.md

-# Backup full git repository as single bundle file
+# Backup git repository as single bundle file

 Git is capable of "bundling" its data into a single file.
 The [bundle command](https://git-scm.com/docs/git-bundle) will package up everything that would normally be pushed over the wire with a git push command